ICESAT-2HackWeek/WaterNoice/README.md

 - Learn how to download the ICESat-2 data by lat lon bounding box
 - explore parameters associated with level 6 data - gain familarity
 - develop pipeline for subsetting data and downloading ICESat-2 ATL06
-- develop first order filtering for each region
+- develop first order filtering for each region (keep in mind if specific filtering parameters vary for different complex       surfaces)
 - exploratory statistics that describe differences in key parameters between different water features
 - develop python code for plotting results
 - what are the big takeaways?
-Running document of key findings to share with hackweek group
+Keep a running document of key findings to share with hackweek group at end of week

 ### Study Sites:
 - Store Glacier, west Greenland